Skip to main content

 Install Astro on GCP

 This document applies only to Astro Hybrid.
-To see whether you're an Astro Hybrid user, click the Astronomer logo in the upper left corner of the Cloud UI and go to Settings > General.
-Your Astro product type is listed under Product Type.
+To see whether you're an Astro Hybrid user, click your Workspace name in the upper left corner of the Astro UI, then click Organization Settings.
+Your Astro product type is listed under Product Type on the General page.

 To get started on Astro Hosted, see Start a trial.

-To install Astro Hybrid on GCP, Astronomer will create an Astro cluster in a dedicated GCP account that's hosted and owned by your organization.
+To install Astro Hybrid on GCP, Astronomer support creates a cluster in a dedicated GCP account that's hosted and owned by your organization.
 This ensures that all data remains within your network and allows your organization to manage infrastructure billing.

-When you've completed the installation process, Astronomer will create a cluster within your Google Cloud project to host the resources and Apache Airflow components necessary to deploy DAGs and execute tasks.
+Astronomer support will create infrastructure within your Google Cloud project to host the resources and Apache Airflow components necessary to deploy DAGs and execute tasks.
+If you need more than one Astro cluster, contact Astronomer support.

 Prerequisites

 • A Google Cloud project with billing enabled.
-For security reasons, the install process is not currently supported on a Google Cloud project that has other tooling running in it.
+For security reasons, Google Cloud project with existing infrastructure aren't supported.

 • A user with Owner permissions in your project.